AKeyNo/RoR2-Mods/README.md

 A few mods made for Risk of Rain 2.

 ## TimedChestFix
 Changes the way the Timed Security Chest on Rallypoint Delta works.
-Currently, it changes the spawn from being capped at 10 minutes no matter what, to the formula "StageClearCount * Interval" where Interval is 300 by default.
+Currently, it changes the spawn from being capped at 10 minutes no matter what, to the formula `StageClearCount * Interval` where Interval is 300 by default.
 This makes it so if you manage to make it to Rally Point Delta doing each previous stage 5 minutes each, the timed chest could be opened.
 The chest could be open more than once.

 ## ebil-items
 wip